fwupd/fwupd/plugins/uf2/README.md

 The vendor ID is set from the USB vendor.

+## Quirk Use

+This plugin uses the following plugin-specific quirks:

+### `Flags=has-runtime`

+This is automatically set if the device is expected to go back to a runtime component, and it can also be set in the quirk file if the bootloader has a non-generic VID and PID.

+Since: 2.0.2

 ## External Interface Access

 This plugin requires permission to mount, write a file and unmount the mass